 An efficient stroke will significantly reduce wasted energy output through less drag in the water and a cleaner execution of hand and arm entry and recovery.
-When considering swimming technique for any stroke, analysis should follow the format described below, in this order:
+When considering a swimming technique for any stroke, the analysis should follow the format described below, in this order:

 The leg kick will control the body position in the water, while the arm cycle will provide the propulsive force.
 The timing between the two is vital to the efficiency of the given stroke in order to provide a greater speed through the water with minimum wasted energy.

 Finally, breathing technique should be analysed to ensure that when you breathe your overall technique is not disrupted in any way that would cause a breakdown in efficiency.

 Like the butterfly, it is controlled by the efficient timing of the leg kick and arm cycle.

 Both hands, thumbs together, reach forward, fully extending the arm at the elbow (the leg kick starts to push back to continue the forward movement), the arms will stay in this position until the kick is completed by the feet touching.